spack/spackbot/docs/docs/README.md

 It's often easier (and faster!) to review pull requests when they are opened for single packages.
 Toward this aim, if Spackbot sees that you've opened a pull request that is changing multiple packages, he will suggest to open a different pull request for each package.

-### Issues

-When you open an issue, it's important to triage and notify the people that can help as quickly as possible.
-Spackbot helps here by looking for known package names in the title of the issue, and then pinging maintainers that might know about the package.
-This means that if you are opening an issue on a package, you should include the package name in the title.